Jahvey/MyTomcat/README.md

 This is Web Server container like Apache Tomcat!

+----You can see different version in different Branch! -----

-How to run it?
+一、How to run it?

     the main class is in com.huai.startup.Bootstrap.java

-Now It can do:
+二、Now It can do:

 1. Sent back HTML page to you while you pass a request in you browser, like:"http://localhost:8080/index.html"